AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/redirects.md

-# MSAL Angular 2.x Best Practices
+# Using redirects in MSAL Angular 2.x

-Here are some of our optional but recommended practices when using MSAL Angular 2.x.

 ## Using redirects

-Users of MSAL find redirects confusing.
+Some users of MSAL find redirects confusing.
 The following are two approaches that we would recommend when using redirects:

 ### 1. Subscribing to handleRedirectObservable
 - `handleRedirectObservable()` should be subscribed to on every page to which a redirect may occur.
 Pages protected by the MSAL Guard do not need to subscribe to `handleRedirectObservable()`, as redirects are processed in the Guard.